evereverland/2022/journal/2022-08-14-slogans-that-sizzle.md

 Other possibilities

+* 2022-11-02 ~ Ramses the great ~ "To speak the name of the dead is to make him live again."
 * 2022-09-19 ~ There's an app for everything.
 What's the app for dying?
 * 2022-09-19 ~ DIY Cemetaries
 * 2022-09-19 ~ Disrupt the the nine celestial spheres of Heaven ~ after Dante